-During the twelve-month period ended December 31, 2022 and 2021, depreciation and amortization expense was approximately \$1.4 million and \$2.3 million for the years ended December 31, 2022 and 2021, respectively.
+During the twelve-month period ended December 31, 2023, and 2022, depreciation and amortization expense was approximately \$0.5 million and \$1.4 million, respectively.

-Earnings Allocation- Net earnings are used to calculate the daily share price of each investment fund as defined in regulations issued by the Agency (5 Code of Federal Regulations (CFR) Part 1645).
+Earnings Allocation- Net earnings are used to calculate the daily share price of each investment fund as defined in regulations issued by the Agency (5 C.F.R.
+Part 1645).